 - (a) The height limit is 25 feet for primary structures and 15 feet for accessory structures.
-(See also height limit provisions for the Seadrift Subdivision in Section 22.65.070.D and the shoreline of Tomales Bay in Sections 22.66.080.D and 22.66.090.B). - (b) The floor level of the first floor shall not exceed 10 feet above natural grade at the lowest corner, unless otherwise required by FEMA standards allowed by LUP Policy C-EH-5 (Standards for Shoreline Development). - (c) Structures located within the ridgeline areas pursuant to Subsection D.2 below shall be limited to a maximum height of 18 feet. - (d) The Director may adjust these requirements based on site characteristics, consistent with the intent of LUP policies. - 2.
+(See also height limit provisions for the Seadrift Subdivision in Section 22.65.070.D and the shoreline of Tomales Bay in Sections 22.66.080.D and 22.66.090.B). - (b) The floor level of the first floor shall not exceed 10 feet above natural grade at the lowest corner, unless otherwise allowed by LUP Policy C-EH-5 (Standards for Shoreline Development). - (c) Structures located within the ridgeline areas pursuant to Subsection D.2 below shall be limited to a maximum height of 18 feet. - 2.
 Materials and colors.
 Building materials and colors should incorporate earth tones and be chosen to blend into the natural and built environment unobtrusively, to the greatest extent possible.
 Traditional colors for agricultural structures (natural wood, red, whitewash, etc.) are appropriate for these structures in agricultural zoning districts.